 There is no evidence to support this, and hearing such rumors deeply saddens me.
 From my own observation, approximately 10-15 Maple Street parents attended the Special Meeting.
 I personally do not know how anyone else, other than my husband, voted.
 What I do know is that the topic of the Special Meeting was of great interest to the Winhall community and that many people felt compelled enough by the issue to come out on a Tuesday night and vote on it.

 I am a firm proponent of school choice.
 I feel that, when schools engage in healthy competition for students, educational offerings improve and all students - regardless of the individual schools that they choose - benefit.
-Indeed, when I
+Indeed, when I read about the curricular offerings at both MSW and Maple Street, I am grateful that we live in a community where families are afforded the freedom to choose the school that best meets the needs of their child.
+I wouldn't want it any other way.

 I support MSW's desire to purchase its own building and understand how doing so will allow it to better serve its students.
 It is my hope, however, that MSW families view Tuesday night's result not as a rejection of their goals but as a sign that, with continued conversations, those goals may ultimately be fulfilled.